 …encouraging their risk-taking while keeping them safe (um, please do not try to climb over the back of the couch!)

 …leading by example.
 Broccoli is delicious!

 …obsessing over sleep and nap schedule (guilty as charged).

 …still a little in awe when he says, mom.
 Wait, that’s me!

-…feeling a bit relieved when they’re off to daycare and you can 100% focus on your workday, but then five minutes later feeling guilty about your feeling of relief.
+…feeling a bit relieved when they’re off to daycare, but then feeling guilty about your feeling of relief.

 …accepting that this mom guilt thing is real.